lakejs/lake-docs/guide/index.md

 ## Getting and setting value

-Lake provides the following methods to get and set the editor's content.
+Lake provides simple methods to get and set editor data.

 ### Initializing the editor with a provided value